Help to Buy Mortgage Advice in Halifax

 How does the Help to Buy Equity Loan Scheme work?

 The Help to Buy Equity Loan is the most popular scheme.
 To put it simply, once you make up a 5% deposit, the government will give you an extra 20%, bringing your total deposit to 25%.
 This means that you are only paying a 75% mortgage.
-This is extremely beneficial for First Time Buyer and Home Movers struggling to get onto the property ladder.
+This is extremely useful if you are First Time Buyer in Halifax who is struggling to get onto the property ladder.

 It isn’t this easy though, the 20% that the government give you is a loan as well, which must be paid off within 5 years of owning your home.
 If you are unable to meet the deadline and do not pay it off in time, the amount that you still owe will begin receiving interest.
 As a Mortgage Broker in Halifax, we have seen a lot of people forget about this and it has come back and caused problems down the line, so you must remember!